 - RIT Score: The student’s overall scale score on the test for a given subject.

 - RIT Standard Deviation (Std Dev): Indicates academic diversity of a group of students.
 The lower the number, the more students are alike (zero would mean all scores are the same).
 The higher the number, the greater the diversity in this group.

 - RIT Statewide Mean: The mean (average) of all RIT scores for this grade level, subject, and test term across all districts that have provided authorization to DPI.

 - Test Type

-- Survey With Goals: A test with approximately 50 questions which produces a score for each of the goal areas as well as an overall score.
+- MAP Growth Test: A test with approximately 43 questions which produces a score for each of the instructional areas as well as an overall score.

-- For example in 2013-14, if you want to display the MAP performance of your school’s 5th grade students for the current school year, you would select 2010 under 1st Grade Cohort filter, as that is the year they completed the first grade.
-WISEdash will show how that group of students have performed on MAP tests in each year up to the present year.
+For example, in 2013-14, if you wanted to display the MAP Growth performance of your school’s 5th grade students for the current school year, you would select 2010 under 1st Grade Cohort filter - the year they completed the first grade.
+WISEdash will show how that group of students have performed on MAP Growth tests in each year up to the present year.

 Part of the data loading process involves matching the assessment with the appropriate student in the data warehouse.
 That process uses the WSN (if provided), student name, and date of birth and allows some degree of variation or inaccuracy.
 Even so, some records cannot be matched and will be loaded and reported as unknown.
 A very small percentage of records may be misidentified with an incorrect student.

 Planned Load Schedule